New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 2. Select the Charge that you want to apply to the Customer.

-• Choose the time period that the charge is to be accounted for, by specifying the from and to dates/times of the period.
+• Choose the time period for the charge by specifying the from and to dates and times.

-• The default period is the current date/time and can be set to a period from any date/time in the past and into the future.
+• The default period is the current date and time and can be set to any period in the past or future.

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.